der-jd/udacity-cloud-devops-engineer-capstone-project/README.md

 # Using the app

 * Clicking the `Reload` button or reloading the website will show a new random wisdom / knowledge.

+## Creating the AWS infrastructure
+* Run `./scripts/create_initial_infrastructure.sh`.
+    * If no database snapshot is available, update script to create a new database.
+See section `Create Database` for more information.
+    * Manually upload any images to the S3 bucket for image storage.
+* Delete the infrastructure with `./scripts/delete_initial_infrastructure.sh`.

+## Create Database // TODO

 ## Running Backend
 1. Standalone locally: